-Provide first-year school professionals with a comprehensive first year internship with a qualified and experienced mentor.
+Objective # 2 Provide first-year school professionals with a comprehensive first year internship with a qualified and experienced mentor.

 Strategies Activities Who Timeframe Evaluation Plan Performance Measure/Data Source Programs will be provided that foster the growth of new professionals in areas of interest and need A portfolio will be designed and implemented by all teachers with initial or transitional certificates which includes the new professional's learning (Including but not limited to: Workshops, Conferences and Collaborative meetings addressing classroom management, parent communication, time management, discipline, specific building procedures, unit and lesson preparation, assessments and coaching) Building Administrators Teachers, Library Media Specialists, Pupil Support Personnel Agency trainers CNYTC BOCES Staff development services (CI&A, SESSIS, RBERN, CNYRIC, Teacher Center) Private Consultants, Professional Conferences and Workshops aligned to APPR and/or CCLS and instructional goals.
-Reading League September - August Feedback and Evaluation form completed by new professionals Feedback from mentors Informal and formal observations and evaluation APPR Rubric evaluation Intervention programs will be developed for new professionals in need of extra support Mentors will be provided for all new professionals in the first year An intervention plan will be in effect for all new professionals who are in need of extra support as per the teacher association contract Mentors will be identified and trained in curriculum development and instructional practices Administrators Teachers Other professional development specialists Teachers/mentors Administrators November - June August - June Evaluation Reports and observations Teacher feedback End of year program feedback and report Mentors will meet regularly with new professionals
+Reading League September - August Feedback and Evaluation form completed by new professionals Feedback from mentors Informal and formal observations and evaluation APPR Rubric evaluation Intervention programs will be developed for new professionals in need of extra support An intervention plan will be in effect for all new professionals who are in need of extra support as per the teacher association contract Administrators Teachers Other professional development specialists November - June Evaluation Reports and observations Teacher feedback Mentors will be provided for all new professionals in the first year Mentors will be identified and trained in curriculum development and instructional practices Mentors will meet regularly with new professionals Teachers/mentors Administrators August - June End of year program feedback and report